tomok59/tomok59.github.io/Catan-AI.md

 ## Abstract

 In this project, we aim to develop a reinforcement learning (RL) model that can learn to play Settlers of Catan, a multiplayer board game about trading and resource management.
 Specifically, we aim to use this model to note how the evolution of group dynamics and play styles in a set of agents that repeatedly play each other might be different than agents trained for a more game theory optimal strategy.
-We will be using a virtual environment to train a singular cohort of agents.
+Catan has a whooping <strong>244,432,188,000</strong> possible starting states, meaning that our agents cannot just memorize games but learn the strategies.
+We used a virtual environment to train a singular cohort of agents.
 The same set of agents will repeatedly play against each other, creating an environment similar to how many people would play board games.
-Throughout the training process, example games will be collected to illustrate the process and after a significant number of training iterations, the model will be evaluated through performance comparisons between agents with different exploration rates.
+Below is a gif of the model learning.
 ![GIF visualization of it learning](catan.gif)

 [Website](https://www.dicebreaker.com/games/catan-1/how-to/how-to-play-catan-board-game) explaining the rules of catan